Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/table-structure.md

 * Do not allow answers to be changed after completion unless the business rules explicitly support reopening attempts.
 * Prevent multiple simultaneous `In Progress` attempts for the same user and module at the application layer.
 * Consider adding a partial unique index later if the database must enforce one active attempt.
+* Use the highest `user_exam_attempt.attempt_id` to select the latest attempt for home progress.
+* Calculate home progress from that latest attempt's `is_answered = true` answer rows, not from answer shell existence.
 * Use `attempt_id` as the main key for loading, saving, submitting, and resuming an exam.
 * Use `question_id` to reference `baseline_checklist.id`.
 * Use `module_id` for reporting and to validate question-module consistency.